Picking the Right Bluetooth Antenna for Your PCB Design

 Using a PCB substrate with a higher dielectric constant will enable smaller circuit features and allow reduced antenna size for a given frequency.
 Choosing substrate and microstrip materials with matching volumetric expansion coefficients is important for devices that will be used over a broad temperature range, as this will help prevent fracture or delamination.

-PCB layout software like Altium Designer makes it easy to build your Bluetooth-enabled device.
-To learn more about Altium Designer and how its built-in tools can help you add Bluetooth capabilities to your new product, talk to an Altium expert today.
+PCB layout software like Altium Designer makes it easy to design intelligent your Bluetooth-enabled device, so there's no excuse not to get on the matching network shared by so many other devices.
+To learn more about Altium Designer and how its built-in tools can help you add Bluetooth capabilities to your new product, talk to an Altium Designer expert today.